 Kelly Lavington, Detective Acting Sergeant with South Australia Police, is certainly one person who is delighted to be returning to Ireland, after living here for a year: “I'm very excited to be coming back, as I love Ireland and look forward to seeing my Irish boys and all my other mates.”

-And the flavour is most definitely going to be global.
+And the flavor is most definitely going to be global.
 The Games will welcome competitors from as far afield as Brazil, South Africa, the United States, Russia, Canada and Australia, as well as Germany, France and Spain, with the distinct intention of making many holiday memories in Belfast and Northern Ireland.

 “We are very excited about Belfast hosting the World Police and Fire Games in 2013,” says Carál Ní Chuilín, Minister of Culture, Arts and Leisure, “and we’re working hard to make those games the best ever.”